FranciscoCasado/learn-web-dev/05_css_box_model/readme.md

-# Section 8 - CSS Box Model
+# 5. CSS Box Model

 ## Width and Heigth
 The always state the **content** dimensions